eddiecmurray/blog/_posts/2019-11-04-get_searchable_transcripts_of_youtube_videos_with_vidreader.md

 ![vidreader](/blog/assets/img/vidreader-2019-10-25.PNG)

 This is a great tool for students to use on longer videos they need to watch multiple times.
-Rather than  scrubbing through the video to find the segment they need students can search or click the text in the transcript.
+Rather than  scrubbing through the video to find the segment they need students can search or click the text in the transcript to find the part they need.

 **Source:** [Free Technology for Teachers](https://www.freetech4teachers.com/2019/10/vidreader-create-searchable-transcripts.html)